srishti34/Sales_Data_Analysis_Dashboard/README.md

-# Sales_Data_Analysis_Dashboard
+# Sales_Data_Analysis (Interactive Dashboard creation using MS Excel)
+## Project Objective
-I developed an interactive sales analytics dashboard using MS Excel to visualize and analyze sales performance across various categories and years.
-The includes dynamic visual elements to provide insights by doing data processing, data cleaning and data visualization.
+To design an interactive Excel dashboard that can visualize and analyze sales data across product categories, regions, and time.
+The goal is to derive actionable insights that support data-driven decisions for improving sales performance and business growth.